yii2tech/content/README.md

 ## Template rendering <span id="template-rendering"></span>

 Storing just a final HTML content usually is not enough.
 For the most cases content management operates by content templates, which will be populated by particular data at runtime.
-For example you may want to use application base URL inside the 'About' page content, allowing to refer images and create links.
+For example: you may want to use application base URL inside the 'About' page content, allowing to refer images and create links.
 Thus default content will look like
 following: